web2feel/frontend-interviews/CONTRIBUTE.md

 level : 1
 category: "JS"
 ---
 It is a function that has no name.
 These functions are declared dynamically at runtime using the function operator instead of the function declaration.
-The function operator is more flexible than a function declaration.
-It can be easily used in the place of an expression.
 ```
 The section between the two **`---`** contains the metadata of the page.
 The metadata contains the title, difficulty level, and frontend tech category information.